-2. Control of the process.
-Parties have more control of the mediation process.
+Parties have more control over the mediation process.
 First and foremost, the parties have control over who mediates the case.
 The parties can choose a mediator that is the right fit for their case based on the facts surrounding the case, the personality or experience of the mediator, cost, geographical location, and so on.
 Private mediators are usually longshore attorneys with years of experience in this field.
 The OALJ also offers court-sponsored settlement judges who are ALJs with knowledge and experience in longshore matters and are trained in alternative dispute resolution techniques.
 Parties may choose an ALJ settlement judge for many different reasons including the cost, which is free.

-3. Control of the outcome.
-Settlements are voluntary agreements entered into between the parties, so neither party can be forced into an unsatisfactory settlement.
-This is the only time during the litigation process in which each party has complete control over the outcome.
-Conversely, when a case is litigated before the OALJ, the outcome can possibly be predicted based on the facts of the case, but there is zero certainty on how an ALJ will view the facts and ultimately decide the outcome.4.
-Cost effectiveness.
-Finally, mediations can be a cost-effective way to resolve a case.
+Finally, mediation can be a cost-effective way to resolve a case.
 As mentioned above, formal litigation requires formal discovery, which comes at a cost.
 These costs include attorneys, court reporters, doctors, copy services, private investigators, vocational, other expert witnesses, and so on.
 Mediations can be scheduled early in a case, before many of those litigation costs are incurred.
-Also, formal hearings are typically followed by written briefs, response briefs and possible appeals which increase the legal costs.
+Also, formal hearings are typically followed by written briefs, response briefs, and possible appeals which increase the legal costs.
 Longshore mediations are typically completed in one half to a full day, saving time and money.